 Automatic enrolment if you're above State Pension age

 If you’re over the State Pension age, you won’t be automatically enrolled by your employer into a workplace pension.
-Depending on your earnings, up to age 74 you have the right to opt in, but from age 75 the tax benefits of pension savings stop.
+You do still have the right to opt in up to age 74 (depending on your earnings), but from age 75 the tax benefits of pension savings stop.

 How to find your State Pension age

 Use the State Pension calculator on the GOV.UK websiteopens in new window to work out your State Pension age.

 If you’re between State Pension age and 74

 If you’ve reached State Pension age, you won’t be automatically enrolled into your employer’s workplace pension scheme.

 However, provided you earn £5,876 or more a year (tax year 2017-18), you have the right to opt in to the scheme.